ramirolpz55/KoderFinder/README.md

    ]
 }

-Determine the user's most compatible friend using the following as a guide:
+The app will then determine the user's most compatible friend using the following as a guide:
-Convert each user's results into a simple array of numbers `(ex: [5, 1, 4, 4, 5, 1, 2, 5, 4, 1]).`
+Converts each user's results into a simple array of numbers `(ex: [5, 1, 4, 4, 5, 1, 2, 5, 4, 1]).`
-With that done, compare the difference between current user's scores against those from other users, question by question.
-Add up the differences to calculate the totalDifference.
+With that done it then compares the difference between current user's scores against those from other users, question by question.
+Then adds up the differences to calculate the totalDifference.

 ####Example: